OTT Deployment in the Cloud – What Broadcasters Need to Know in 2024

 What Is OTT Cloud?

-OTT cloud combines streamlined video delivery over the Internet with the scalability and flexibility of cloud technologies.
+The OTT cloud platform combines streamlined video delivery over the Internet with the scalability and flexibility of cloud technologies.
 For example, an online video platform (OVP) can use content delivery networks (CDNs) to reduce the load on streaming servers and provide content to end-users more efficiently.
 These CDNs act as traffic distributors, ensuring viewers receive livestream videos from the closest server, reducing strain on the main streaming servers and speeding up delivery.

-By leveraging CDNs, OTT cloud platforms can also reduce the distance live streams need to travel to reach viewers by utilizing edge servers around the world.
-This can help broadcasters achieve low-latency streaming and significantly improve the Quality of Experience for their audience.
+By leveraging CDNs, an OTT cloud solution can reduce the distance live streams must travel to reach viewers by using edge servers throughout the world.
+This can assist broadcasters in achieving low-latency streaming and considerably improving the quality of experience for their viewers.
+These OTT cloud TV workflows can also provide significantly improved service continuity.
+That’s because cloud streaming technology is easier to replicate for redundancy and availability than on-premise video infrastructure.

 What Is Cloud Native OTT?